By Tim Lambert

 CANTERBURY IN THE 21ST CENTURY

 Whitefriars Shopping Centre in Canterbury was completed in 2005.
 Today Canterbury is a flourishing town.
-Today the population of Canterbury is 43,000.
+In 2020 the population of Canterbury was 55,000.

 A timeline of Canterbury